Horostat 1.0 ReadMe.

 - Programming advised by Larry Martin, Mendocino ROP.
 Using Think Pascal 4.0. on a 68k mac and Mac plus (@ a blazeing 15 hertz, Yow!!).

 - Horostat was written and rewritten and rewritten and (rewritten)10 by Bill Cornelius, PO Box 57, Albion CA 95410

 1) The main bug is the internal search engine.
 It seems reasonable to provide a way to check on any statistical result by finding the next time to expect the event type in question.
 However I must apologize for loosing patience with the code involved, I can see from my website statistics that the Horostat program is downloaded sometimes 5 times a week, so somebody is interested.
 But as of Nov 2004 I've received only 2 e-mails containing feedback, and then because I started requiring it before downloading.
 If you find any bug to be a problem, or that the searches are critical, let me know and I could be convinced to wade into it again, (with enough flattery or bribery).
-It's effect is usually obvious, (for example, the last entry of Venus or Mercury into a sign will sometimes search in unlikely places.)
-Actually I have a lot of really good excuses why the dang thing won't work reliably, but listing them just sounds lame, so instead I condescendingly to refer to them as technical aberrations.
+It's effect is usually obvious, (for example, the last entry of Venus or Mercury into a sign will sometimes search in unlikely places, where it will never find them.)
+Actually I have a lot of really good excuses why the dang search won't work reliably, but listing them just sounds lame, so instead I condescendingly to refer to them as technical aberrations.
 If you're a geek, and have to know, then click here.
 OK I fixed some of that stuff, are you happy yet?
 If not, send money & I'll think about it.

 2) The "Print" command is nonfunctional.
 However, the text files may be opened and printed from most word processor applications. and the charts can be printed from a screen snapshot, Mac: (cmd-shift-3), or (cmd-shift-4).